asyncio

 await

-before it, Python will request execution of this coroutine, switch to something else, and return the result when it is available. - The module asyncio contains some functions to work with async code and scheduler that decides when to run which task.
+before it, Python will request execution of this coroutine, switch to something else, and return the result when it is available. - The module asyncio contains some functions to work with async code and the scheduler that decides when to run which task.